metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 The Rams offensive line being beaten hard at the line of scrimmage so far...why they're not hurrying up, I don't know why.

+Finally, the Rams incorporating the hurry-up to their offense to keep Tampa's pass rush at bay.
+Solid adjustment.

 ***

 ## Jets @ Broncos

 Denver's rookie halfback is impressing so far, but credit is also due to the team's run blocking.

+Zack Wilson impressing me on an improvised pass despite the pass ultimately not connecting with his targeted receiver.